Samsung/tizen-docs/docs/application/tizen-studio/tizen-core/tizen-core-cli.md

 ## Display installed rootstraps

-The command displays a list of all the installed rootstraps in Tizen Studio.
+The command displays a list of all the installed rootstraps in Tizen Studio:

 Windows&reg;, Ubuntu, and macOS:
 ```